 Learn about the current activities allowed on campus and the health protocols in place.Activity Status

-Amid the COVID-19 pandemic, Brown remains focused on protecting the health of our community while delivering world-class education and research, and remaining a valued neighbor in our city, state and region.
+Since the onset of the COVID-19 pandemic, Brown has remained focused on protecting the health of our community while delivering world-class education and research, and remaining a valued neighbor in our city, state and region.